wanghaisheng/responsive-landing-page-starter/content/blog/en/create-websocket-server-spring-boot-dr.md

 Have you tried out the Spark Framework?
 You might want to see how to [Create a WebSocket server using the Spark Framework](https://www.nexmo.com/blog/2018/10/15/create-websocket-server-spark-framework-dr/).

 Did you know that you can use WebSocket as an endpoint in a [Call Control Object](https://developer.nexmo.com/voice/voice-api/ncco-reference#websocket-the-websocket-to-connect-to)?
 Look at this example on [Streaming Calls to a Browser with Voice WebSockets](https://www.nexmo.com/blog/2016/12/19/streaming-calls-to-a-browser-with-voice-websockets-dr/).

-Interested in reading more about WebSockets?
-Check out this post on [What are WebSockets?
-How Can They Enhance Digital Solutions?](https://www.nexmo.com/blog/2018/09/05/websockets-enhance-digital-solutions/)